 Granada

 This is the view from our hotel window.
 The Alhambra can be seen crowning the hill on the left with the Sierra Nevada in the distance.
-The neighborhood between the hotel and the Alhambra is called the Albayzín and along with the Alhambra and the Generalife is a UNESCO World Heritage Site.
+The neighborhood between the hotel and the Alhambra is called the Albayzín and along with the Alhambra and the Generalife (pronounced more-or-less HEN-er-al-LEE-fee) is a UNESCO World Heritage Site.
 We had a walking tour of it the next day.

 PomegranateAs noted above, Granada means pomegranate in Spanish and the symbol of the city is the pomegranate.
 We saw them everywhere – on street signs and here laid in the stones of the city streets.